Does The New York Times Offer a Senior Discount? How to Pay Less in 2026

 Home Delivery Services

 If you prefer a physical newspaper, you can choose home delivery.
-Every home delivery subscription includes free All Access digital benefits.
-You can customize your delivery by selecting your frequency, arranging where the paper is placed, and setting up special instructions for apartment buildings.
+Every home delivery subscription includes the All Access digital benefits for free, and you can set your delivery frequency, say where you want the paper left, and add special instructions for apartment buildings.
 To see what's available in your area, visit the NYT website and enter your ZIP code.

 - The Times offers focused subscriptions for specific interests:

-- Games Subscription ($5 per month): Access to all word games and puzzles, including Wordle, Connections, Spelling Bee, and over 10,000 archived crosswords.
+- Games Subscription: All of the word games and puzzles, including Wordle, Connections, Spelling Bee, and a large archive of past crosswords.

 Cooking Subscription: The full recipe database, how-to guides, and tools to save your favorite recipes.

-The Athletic: Sports coverage across 47+ North American markets and all 20 English Premier League clubs.
+The Athletic: Sports coverage across dozens of North American markets and the English Premier League.

 Family Subscription Plans